code-for-charlottesville/housinghub/README.md

 If you have any questions, please don't hesitate to speak with one of the co-captains or to one of the more experienced volunteers.
 For more information on GitHub (and Git) see: https://github.com/UVA-DSI/Open-Data-Lab/tree/master/education/GitHub

+### Ready to get started?

+Please see the [Developer Quickstart](https://github.com/code-for-charlottesville/housinghub/wiki/Developer-Quickstart) for instructions on how to start hacking!